danvinicius/spacefy/README.md

 # Spacefy

 ## About
-Simple page built IN VueJS for a technical test, simulating a marketplace of spaceship NFT's.
+Simple page built in VueJS for a technical test, simulating a marketplace of spaceship NFT's.
 <br/>

 <div style="display: inline_block"><br>